bionetslab/grn-confounders/README.md

 qnorm==0.8.1
 scipy==1.9.1
 seaborn==0.12.2

+*IMPORTANT*

+There are two options for users from here on: 1) use the scripts provided in the root directory of this repository to run tests with our predefined algorithm wrappers --> continue with the instructions right below.
+2) Use the local package confinspect to implement your own algorithm wrapper (inherit from NetwrkInferenceWrapper.py) --> skip to section TODO.
+## 1) Run the tests using our predefined wrappers
 #### Install the methods called by our predefined wrapper scripts
 This step only has to be performed if you intend to use one of the predefined methods: ARACNe-AP, CEMiTool, GENIE3, GRNBoost2, or WGCNA.
 If you want to test other methods, please refer to the information given in section TODO.
 ##### ARACNe-AP